gnilk/testrunner/README.md

 As Windows don't have a default place to store 3rd party include files you need to copy the `testinterface.h` file somewhere common on your environment.
 You want to include this file in your unit tests (note: It's optional).

 ## Embedded

+Note: V2 is currently not supported for embedded - it is work in progress..

 <b>Only tested with PlatformIO as build system</b>

 Clone the repository into your `lib_extras_dir`, if you use Arduino as underlying framework this is the library